luke-jordan/jupiter-data/README.md

 ## Important Notes
 At the moment all data pulled from external sources (our accounts on Amazon and Amplitude) are stored in Google's `Big Query`.

-On GCP our `staging project url` is: `console.cloud.google.com/home/dashboard?project=jupiter-ml-alpha` `Production project url` is: `console.cloud.google.com/home/dashboard?project=jupiter-production-258809`
+On GCP our projects urls are:

+`staging project url` is: [console.cloud.google.com/home/dashboard?project=jupiter-ml-alpha](console.cloud.google.com/home/dashboard?project=jupiter-ml-alpha)

+`production project url` is: [console.cloud.google.com/home/dashboard?project=jupiter-production-258809](console.cloud.google.com/home/dashboard?project=jupiter-production-258809)

-Cloud infrastructure for Staging is located in the US while Production is located in Europe.
+Cloud infrastructure for Staging is located in the `US` while Production is located in `Europe`.

 Terraform is used to manage our infrastructure on GCP

-We run serverless architecture which means our codebase is divided into functions which serve different purposes.
+We run a serverless architecture which means our codebase is divided into functions which serve different purposes.

 There are four functions in this repository at the moment and they are located in the `functions` folder, they include:
 - `javascript/sns-to-pubsub` written in Javascript (Node 10)